jcaillon/valet/README.md

 It is written for performance and to minimize the overhead of a script calling your scripts.

-It is made for providing an awesome user experience in interactive mode but it is also designed to make your scripts easy to use and debug in CI/CD pipelines; DevOps engineers should love it! 💖
+It is made for providing an awesome user experience in interactive mode, but it is also designed to make your scripts easy to use and debug in CI/CD pipelines; DevOps engineers should love it! 💖

 **Table of contents**: